How to Avoid Holiday Weight Gain and Tummy Troubles

 Find an MD Now Clinic

-With more than 65+ state-of-the-art clinics throughout Florida, chances are there’s an MD Now right in your neighborhood.
+With more than 85+ state-of-the-art clinics throughout Florida, chances are there’s an MD Now right in your neighborhood.
 Our clinics are open with convenient hours to give you access to care you can trust, right when you need it.
-Walk in today for superior healthcare during the holidays—and every other day.
+Walk in today for high-quality healthcare during the holidays—and every other day.